Calabria joins Ghana's Muntari in AC Milan's hallowed ranks after 28 seconds opener against Atalanta

 - Arsenal hit 35-year offensive low after scoreless draw with Brighton

-Goals from Sandro Tonali and Leao later in the game helped the visitors overcome a late comeback at the Gewiss Stadium, with Duvan Zapata and Mario Pasalic scoring two late goals for Atalanta in the 86th and 94th minutes respectively.
+Goals from Sandro Tonali and Leao later in the game helped the visitors overcome a late comeback at the Gewiss Stadium, with Duvan Zapata and Mario Pasalic scoring two goals for Atalanta, in the 86th and 94th minute, respectively.

 The victory stretched Milan's unbeaten streak in the Italian top-flight having won six and drawn one of their last seven matches this term.

-They are second in the league table with 19 points after seven outings, and they trail leaders Napoli by two points.
+They are second on the league table with 19 points after seven outings, and they trail leaders Napoli by two points.

 Sunday's encounter had three African stars in action, with Fode Ballo-Toure, Franck Kessie and Ismael Bennacer playing crucial roles in securing maximum points for Stefano Pioli's side.